sbidolach/mobile-gamepad/README.md

 sudo grunt start
 ```

-* Open in mobile browser the below URL (Mobile phone and raspberry have to be in this same network)
+* Open in mobile browser the below URL (Mobile phone and Raspberry Pi have to be on the same network)

 ```
 http://[ip_address_raspberry_pi]:8888